-- Lower the drive unit to the "down" position.
+- 1. Lower the drive unit to the "down" position.
 Be sure the propeller is free of any obstruction. - 2.
 Set the control lever in the neutral position.
-Engage the neutral lock-out-button in the control handle and pump the control throttle forward 2 or 3 times.
+Engage the neutral lock-out button in the control handle and pump the control throttle forward 2 or 3 times.
 Set control throttle slightly forward of straight up and turn the ignition key to start.
 Adjust the throttle to 1200 RPM's and check instruments.
-If the oil pressure gauge does not respond quickly, shut off engine.
-Check the engine area again for fumes or leakage.
+If the oil pressure gauge does not respond immediately, shut off engine.
+If the oil pressure is normal, check the engine area again for fumes or leakage.
 Test steering response and throttle response at the dock.